hodinkee/alexander/Readme.markdown

 }
 ```

-Alexander has helpers for decoding dates, numbers, dictionaries, arrays, URLs, and strings.
-You can also unpack nested objects like this: `let nextCursor = JSON["meta"]?["pagination"]?["next_cursor"]?.stringValue`.
+Alexander ships with a handful of decoders for common types:

+- `NSDateTimeIntervalSince1970Decoder`
+- `NSDateTimeIntervalSinceReferenceDateDecoder`
+- `NSURLDecoder`
+- `RawRepresentableDecoder`

+### Nested Objects

+Most of Alexander's power comes from its two subscript operators: `subscript[key: String] -> JSON?` and `subscript[index: Int] -> JSON?`.
+These operators allow you to unpack nested objects without having to refer to each intermediate step by hand.
+Something like `let nextCursor = JSON["meta"]?["pagination"]?["next_cursor"]?.stringValue` is a single line of code.

 ### Enums & RawRepresentable